Ravi Shastri likely to become Team India coach: reports

-The former captain and high performance director of Team India Ravi Shastri is in line for new coach of the Indian cricket team, a report in leading english national daily said.
-According to report, the Indian team will get its new coach after the ongoing Bangladesh tour
+Former captain and high performance director of Team India in line to replace Duncan Fletcher as new coach of the Indian cricket team, a report stated

 New Delhi: The Indian side is currently without a head coach following the end of Duncan Fletcher's tenure after the India's World Cup semi-final loss to Australia.

 If reports are to be believed, Sashtri will also become the highest paid cricket coach in the world with Rs 7 crore a year as salary.
 He will be the second Indian after Kapil Dev in 2000 to coach the Indian team.

 Ravi Shastri with Test skipper Virat Kohli.
 Pic/ AFP